Rajdiwate/Chatify/README.md

     setup Redis for cache
         store user details to get on "/me" route

 ## BUGS -->
+    accepting request from anywhere should sync in the search results and pending requests

 ## Frontend -->
-    integrate accept request api on the the model of pending requests. comment out the decline request button for now give an option on the friends and groups section to refresh and call the get friends request logout button on heder
+    create a slice for storing current selected chat user , chats  , states to update the chat

 ## API -->
     logout api